 Agents can arrange for contractors to come in for quick upgrades and refreshes that can help the house sell more quickly.
 This is highly recommended if an older person has not updated the house in a while.

-For example, agents can call electricians, plumbers or handypersons to install updated hardware and fixtures to reflect popular area trends such as matte black finishes, or call in power washing and landscaping companies to improve curb appeal with a few minor but essential touches.
+For example, agents can call electricians, plumbers or handypersons to install updated hardware and fixtures to reflect popular area trends, or call in power washing and landscaping companies to improve curb appeal with a few minor but essential touches.

 8. Skip the cleaning, staging, and repairs with a cash offer

-After you’ve collected the important items from the house, consider selling the home “as is” to a cash buyer if you’re looking to offload the house and simply move on.
+After you’ve collected the important items from the house, consider selling the home as is to a cash buyer if you’re looking to offload the house and simply move on.
 HomeLight’s Simple Sale platform offers sellers an easier option if you wish to sell your home fast.
-By answering a few simple questions, you’ll receive a competitive cash offer from HomeLight’s network of pre-approved cash buyers in as little as 48 hours.
-Some sellers have closed on their house in as few as 10 days.
+By answering a few simple questions, you’ll receive a competitive cash offer from HomeLight’s network of pre-approved cash buyers in as little as a week and be able to close in as few as 10 days.

-How to sell a house full of stuff isn’t always easy and if the house is inherited, can be emotionally fraught.
+Selling a house full of stuff isn’t always easy, and if the house is inherited, it can be emotionally fraught.
 Remember, however daunting it may seem, experts are available to help, whether with cleaning, selling accumulated items, or with the home sale itself.

 Header Image Source: (Kasman/ Pixabay)